 If you want to sink your teeth into trading the bull trap Here are a few ground rules you need to follow

 - Watch out the price surge towards the resistance level and see if you can spot a bull trap pattern.

 - Upon spotting the bull trap, place a stop pending order at least two pips below the low.

 - Next place a stop loss at least two pips above the high

 - But if you want to make a profit, either aim for the previous swing price at the lower low or risk reward of at least 1:3

-Well that’s a wrap for “Trading The Bull Trap”.
+Well that’s a wrap for “How to Trade and Outsmart the Bull Trap.”
 The bull trap can be a huge tease if you fall for it easily.
 But it can be profitable if you know what you’re doing.
 Next time we’ll touch on trading the bear trap.
 Isn’t it great to turn the tables on the bears?

 Til next time take care.

 If you’re looking to open a live trading account sign up with EasyMarkets.